 4115 Biological Sciences Building

-The research interests in our group include those which have fascinated development biologists for ages.
-What are regulatory mechanisms which segregate cells into distinct developmental fates?
+The research interests in our group include those which have fascinated developmental biologists for ages.
+What are regulatory mechanisms which segregate cells into distinct fates?
 What molecular mechanisms drive cell morphogenesis?
 How is programmed cell death induced and mediated?
 What mechanisms induce and mediate quiescent/persistent states?
-What signalling strategies are employed to regulate complex behaviour?
-How are individual regulatory pathways integrated into to signalling network?
+What signaling strategies are employed to regulate complex behavior?
+How are individual regulatory pathways integrated into a signaling network?

-Our model organism, Myxococcus xanthus, is a bacterium renowned for its fascinating multicellular behaviours.
-During growth, swarms of M. xanthus feed on prey microorganisms this is a cooperative process involving collective secretion of antibiotics and degradative enzymes which paralyze, lyse, and digest prey.
-When nutrients become limiting, groups of M. xanthus initiate a multicellular developmental program in which cells segregate into distinct fates.
+Our model organism, Myxococcus xanthus, is a bacterium renowned for its fascinating multicellular behaviors.
+During growth, swarms of M. xanthus feed on prey microorganisms.
+This is a cooperative process involving collective secretion of antibiotics and degradative enzymes which paralyze, lyse and digest prey.
+When nutrients become limiting, M. xanthus instead initiates a multicellular developmental program in which cells segregate into distinct fates.
 Some cells are directed to migrate into mounds of approximately 100,000 cells and then differentiate into environmentally resistant spores.
 Alternate cell fates include programmed cell death, formation of a persister-like state and production of inert, extracellular matrix-encased aggregates.
 These processes are tightly controlled by a series of temporally regulated extracellular and intracellular signals that must be coordinated and integrated to ensure proper development.

-M. xanthus is readily cultivated, and an array of genetic, cell biology, and &ldquoomic&rdquo tools are available.
+M. xanthus is readily cultivated and an array of genetic, cell biology and bioinformatic tools are available.
 Complete genome sequences of M. xanthus and several of its relatives are available for comparative genomic analyses.
-My research group applies genetic, biochemical, cell biology, transcriptomic, and bioinformatic approaches to address our research goals.
+My research group applies genetic, biochemical, cell biology, transcriptomic and bioinformatic approaches to address our research goals.

 Cell fate segregation